 You should be able to read the expected voltages.
-It is not important if the 3V8 test point does not show exactly 3V8.
+It is not important if the 3V8 test point shows a voltage that is not exactly 3V8.
 It should be between 3V6 and 4V2.

 Once you have populated the components, you can attempt the first test with the tubes.